cswclui/katacoda-scenarios-1/12factor-001/step01.md

 ## Objective
-The objective of this lesson is demonstrate how to get the clone the lab code from GitHub into the Innovation In Software interactive learning environment.
+The objective of this lesson is demonstrate how to clone the lab code from GitHub into the Innovation In Software interactive learning environment.

 ## Steps